 We offer transformative, individualized arts education programming led by extraordinary instructors, as well as a variety of art-inspired events.
 More than that, we offer a place for you to find your very own community of kindred spirits, wherever your artistic passion lies.

-Weehawken Creative Arts was founded in 2004 by Susie Opdahl, a creative dynamo who retired to Ouray from Oregon with her husband, Jim, in the late ‘90s.
-Susie had a vision to actively engage her new community and help it prosper by creating a program that would offer arts education opportunities for locals and visitors alike.
-With the help of a dedicated board of directors, her idea found fertile ground and soon grew from dream to reality in the form of a new nonprofit organization.
+Weehawken Creative Arts was founded as a non-profit in 2004.
+The idea was to actively engage our communities and help them prosper by creating a program that would offer arts education and cultural opportunities for locals and visitors alike.
+This idea found fertile ground and soon grew from dream to reality in the form of a new nonprofit organization, Weehawken Creative Arts.
+"Weehawken," a Ute word meaning "eternal spring of life" was the perfect name for an organization that would add life and color to our communities for years to come.

 Today, our programs are offered in Ridgway, Ouray, Montrose and Silverton and we regularly draw students from those communities and beyond for both classes and our signature special events.